Kourou: Geography

 The Saramaka mostly settled in the quartier Saramaka, along the river.
 In 2006, a fire rendered 55 people homeless.

-Guiana in general has a high level of crime compared to the rest of France's départements; Kourou has an average of two armed robberies a day.
+Guiana in general has a high level of crime compared to the rest of France's departments; Kourou has an average of two armed robberies a day.
 A march protesting the high level of insecurity felt by most of the population was held in Kourou on 27 October 2006.
 Shopkeepers of Chinese descent in particular are often targeted by armed robbers, their cash registers emptied and some products stolen.

-Kourou is the port of departure for those going to the Iles du Salut, of which the most famous is Devil's Island.
+Kourou is the port of departure for those going to the Salvation Islands (Iles du Salut), of which the most famous is Devil's Island.
 It is also common for many to go up the river in canoes on weekends to camp in the forest.

 The Guiana Space Centre, where the European Space Agency starts missions, is located a little behind and outside the town.
 Part of the town and the islands are closed during rocket launches.

 In 2010, the Kourou solar power plant was built near Kourou on Aubanèle Savannah.
 It is the largest solar power plant in Overseas France.